-We offer reading aids to people who are partially sighted for use in the reading rooms.
+We offer reading aids to visitors who are partially sighted for use in the reading rooms.
 We do not hold Braille versions of the records.
-Individuals with little or no sight are advised to bring an assistant who can read or take photographs of documents.
+Visitors with little or no sight are advised to bring an assistant who can read or take photographs of documents, but you will both need to book your visit in advance.

 The following accessible research facilities are available in the reading rooms: